juice-shop/multi-juicer/guides/openshift/openshift.md

-# Example Setup with Digital Ocean
+# Example Setup with OpenShift

+**NOTE:** This Guide was tested with OpenShift 3.11, if this doesn't work with newer OpenShift versions please open up an issue.
+Thank you! 👏

 ## Prerequisites